fastly/next-compute-js/README.md

 npm run fastly-serve
 ```

-Deploy to Compute@Edge:
+Deploy to Compute:
 ```shell
 npm run fastly-publish
 ```

-## Configuring the Compute@Edge application
+## Configuring the Compute application

-Being a Compute@Edge JavaScript application, the generated project contains a
+Being a Compute JavaScript application, the generated project contains a
 [`fastly.toml`](https://developer.fastly.com/reference/compute/fastly-toml) file.
 Before publishing your project, you may want to update the various fields to specify
 your project name, the author name, and the service ID.